-AB VILNIAUS DEGTINE

-Annual Financial Statements and Annual Statement

-for the year ended on the 31th December 2013
+Annual Financial Statements and Annual Statement for the year ended on the 31th December 2014 APPROVED by the General Shareholder's Meeting on

 Non-derivative financial instruments (cont'd)

 Loans, borrowings and other financial liabilities are stated at amortised cost on an effective interest method basis.
 Current liabilities are not discounted.